2. Physics / Authority transfer

 On other Clients however (the ones that connect after the first), these crates will become "remote".
 Their Rigidbody will become kinematic, so that now their movement is controlled by the authority (i.e. the first Client).

 At this point, the first Client to connect is simulating all the crates.
 However, if we were to leave things like this, interacting with physical objects that are simulated by another Client would be quite unpleasant due to the lag.

 To make it better, other Clients steal authority over crates, whenever they either:

 In code, this authority switch is a trivial operation, done in a single line.
 You can find the code in the

 Grabbableclass.
 Essentially, it boils down to this:

 As you can see, it's good practice to ask first if the requesting script already has authority over an object, to avoid wasted work.

-Once the request succeeds, the instance of the crate on the requesting Client becomes authoritative, and the Client starts simulating its physics.
-On the other Client (the previous owner), the object becomes remote (and its Rigidbody kinematic), and is now just receiving position and rotation over the network.
+If the request succeeds, the instance of the crate on the requesting Client becomes authoritative, and the Client starts simulating its physics.
+On the other Client (the previous owner) the object becomes remote (and its Rigidbody kinematic), and is now just receiving position and rotation over the network.

 Careful!
 Since authority request is a network operation, you can't run follow-up code right away after having requested it.
 It's good practice to set a listener to the events that are available on the Coherence Sync component, like this: